offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The example above shows a phylogenetic tree for the species cat, lion, and bear based on phenotypic inspection.
 Cats and lions are inferred as descending from the same ancestor because both have deeply shared physical and behavioural characteristics (felines).
 Similarly, that feline ancestor and bears are inferred as descending from the same ancestor because all descendants walk on 4 legs.

 The typical process for phylogeny is to first quantify how related pairs of entities are, where each relatedness quantity is referred to as a distance (e.g. `dist(cat, lion) = 2`).
-Then, work backwards to find a phylogenetic tree that fits those distances.
+Then, work backwards to find a phylogenetic tree that fits / maps to those distances.

 The distance may be any metric so long as ...